Genez-io/genezio-examples/javascript/chatgpt-project/README.md

 # Rephrasing Using ChatGPT, Genezio, and ReactJS
 In this project, we are creating an application that uses the ChatGPT API.
 It's backed by Genezio on the server side and features a React.js frontend.

-## Demo - this can be optional

-A hosted demo of this example is available at [rephrasing-chatgpt.app.genez.io](https://rephrasing-chatgpt.app.genez.io).

 ## Prerequisites
 - ✅ [NodeJs](https://nodejs.org/) >= 16.0.0
 - ✅ [npm](https://genez.io/)